How to Install NextCloud on Ubuntu 22.04 with Snap

 Next Steps

-You have installed NextCloud on a Ubuntu 22.04 server using Snap.
+You have installed NextCloud on Ubuntu 22.04 server using Snap.
 Please refer to the following articles to power up your NextCloud server with more features.